Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Each dose is 32 mcg, designed to last for 24 hours of symptom relief.

 Rhinocort is an over-the-counter drug that’s promoted as a prescription-strength solution.
-It’s recommended for children six years and older and adults.
+It’s recommended for children six years and older and adults and also safe for pregnant women.

-But don’t take it if you have glaucoma, cataracts, and eye infection, and nose injury that hasn’t healed, recent nose surgery, or taking any steroid medications for asthma.
+But don’t take these nasal sprays if you have glaucoma, cataracts, and eye infection, and nose injury that hasn’t healed, recent nose surgery, or taking any steroid medications for asthma.

 Vicks’s active ingredient is oxymetazoline HCl.

-It’s a decongestant recommended for the common cold and allergy relief.
+It’s a decongestant recommended for the common cold and allergy symptoms.
 It shrinks swollen blood vessels to relieve congestion and pressure.

 One dose works for 12 hours.
-Almost as soon as you spray it, you’ll start feeling better.
+Almost as soon as you spray it, you’ll start feeling better and is perfectly safe for pregnant women.

 The original Afrin spray also contains oxymetazoline HCl.
-It relieves congestion for up to 12 hours whether or not it’s from a cold or allergies.
+It relieves congestion for up to 12 hours whether or not it’s from a cold or allergies and is perfectly safe for pregnant women.

 It won’t make you more tired, either.